-Rising home prices coupled with a lack of inventory in today's market may cause some homeowners to consider selling their home on their own (known in the industry as a For Sale By Owner).
-However, a FSBO might not be a good idea for the vast majority of sellers.
+In today's market, with home prices rising and a lack of inventory, some homeowners may consider trying to sell their home on their own, known in the industry as a For Sale By Owner (FSBO).
+There are several reasons why this might not be a good idea for the vast majority of sellers.

-The top five reasons are listed below:
+Here are the top five reasons:

-1. Online Strategy for Prospective Purchasers
+1. Exposure to Prospective Purchasers

 Recent studies have shown that 95% of buyers search online for a home.
-In comparison, only 13% use newspaper ads.
-Most real estate agents have an Internet strategy to promote the sale of your home.
+That is in comparison to only 13% looking at print newspaper ads.
+Most real estate agents have an internet strategy to promote the sale of your home.
 Do you?